My Little Pony: Make Your Mark: Chapter 4 (2023)

+Chapter 5 (2023)

+Chapter 6 (2023)

+With the exception of the first part of "Roots of All Evil", which was directed by Randi Rodrigues, all episodes are directed by Will Lau.

 Production

 Development

 In 2019, when My Little Pony: Friendship Is Magic concluded and "close[d] that chapter of Pony history", Hasbro began working on a fifth incarnation.
 To fit Generation Alpha's higher emotional intelligence, Entertainment One Vice President Emily Thompson stated more peer groups would be represented in the core cast.
 For example, the main character, Sunny Starscout, is "an activist working to make the pony world a better place."
 When development began, My Little Pony aimed to expand the namesake franchise's world rather than create a new one, unlike the previous incarnations.
 Like Friendship Is Magic, the series will be set in Equestria, the production team wanting to further explore the lore and worldbuilding established by the fourth incarnation.
-However, the fifth incarnation will be set in after the events of the fourth, focusing on different ponies and unexplored parts of Equestria.
+However, the fifth incarnation will be set many years after the events of the fourth, focusing on different ponies and unexplored parts of Equestria.
 For Hasbro, this gave them the opportunity to include easter eggs to the previous incarnations.

 In February 2021, it was revealed that a computer-animated series had been green-lit for release on Netflix in 2022, as a follow-up to the film My Little Pony: A New Generation.
 Atomic Cartoons stated in May 2021 that it would be producing the My Little Pony series, and its parent company Thunderbird Entertainment disclosed later that year that 27 episodes were in the Atomic Cartoons production pipeline.

 After the release of My Little Pony: A New Generation on September 24, 2021, the title My Little Pony: Make Your Mark, as well as the amount of content planned for 2022, was revealed by Entertainment One in a press release on February 17, 2022.

 The new voices of the five main ponies were also revealed by the new voice actors on social media on February 17, 2022.
 In interviews, Maitreyi Ramakrishnan (the voice of Zipp Storm) stated that she had been immediately "on board" with the project upon knowing it was My Little Pony, having previously been a fan of animation such as Pixar films and My Little Pony: Friendship Is Magic.